raghavendra990/demo-docker-backend/README.md

 Backend is built using django rest framework and Postgres as backend DB.

-It majorly contain two apps details below:
+It majorly contain one app details below:

 <b>userauth</b>: It is used for authentication for the user with apis like Login, Register, Logout.
 I have used JWT custom authentication, code present at demo-backend/userauth/authentication.py .